rustyscreeps/screeps-game-api/cargo-screeps/docs/initialization-header.md

     // Run the remaining stdweb initialization.
 This is fairly short, just some things to make sure
     // callbacks work right and such.
 This will also run the rust `main` function. stdweb_vars.initialize(wasm_instance);
-    // Now we run the actual main loop - this assumes that the rust `main` function overwrites
+    // Now we run the actual game loop - this assumes that the rust `main` function overwrites
     // `module.exports.loop`.
     module.exports.loop();
 }